zZeck/GoldenEye-Recomp/README.md

-# GoldenEye 007 — PC Recompilation (zZeck integration fork)
+# GoldenEye 007 — PC Recompilation (zZeck integration fork made with Kiro)

 A native PC port of **GoldenEye 007 (Xbox 360 / XBLA)**, built by *statically recompiling* the original game into C++ with the